40626785/Environment-Manager/metrics/README.md

 1. **Metrics Summary** - Overview of all key metrics with targets
 2. **Documentation Coverage Report** - Details of documentation coverage by file
 3. **Code Complexity Report** - Detailed complexity analysis by file
-4. **Test Coverage Report** - Test coverage details from dotnet-coverage
+4. **Test Coverage Report** - Test coverage details generated using dotnet-coverage

+## Test Coverage

+The workflow attempts to collect test coverage data if the build succeeds.
+If the build fails, other code metrics are still collected, but test coverage will be reported as 0%.

+When test coverage is collected, the following metrics are reported:
+- **Line Coverage** - Percentage of code lines executed by tests
+- **Branch Coverage** - Percentage of code branches (if/else, switch cases, etc.) executed by tests

+The workflow uses:
+- **dotnet-coverage** to collect coverage data during test execution
+- **ReportGenerator** to generate HTML and Markdown reports

 ## Contributing to Metrics